jchristn/ArgueBot/README.md

 <h1 align="center">ArgueBot</h1>

 <p align="center">
-  <strong>Let two AI agents argue so you don't have to guess.</strong>
+  <strong>Let Claude Code and Codex debate a topic so you don't have to guess.</strong>
 </p>

 <p align="center">